-When the appliance is at rest and there are no requests for heating or hot water, the following functions are active:
+When the appliance is at rest and there are no requests for heating or DHW, the following functions are active:

-- 2-stage frost-protection system the frost-protection system protects the appliance against the risk of frost damage.
-The first stage enables activation of the pump should the temperature of the appliance fall to 7°C. The second stage becomes active when the temperature has dropped to 3°C. Should the second stage become active, the appliance will function on minimum power until it reaches 30°C. - anti-block function the anti-block function enables the pump to be energised for short periods, when the appliance has been inactive for more than 19-hours.
+- pre-heat function the pre-heat function enables the appliance to periodically light and maintain the temperature of the DHW heat exchanger.
+This "keep-hot" facility enables the appliance to provide an instantaneous response to DHW requests. - 2-stage frost-protection system the frost-protection system protects the appliance against the risk of frost damage.
+The first stage enables activation of the pump should the temperature of the appliance fall to 7°C. The second stage becomes active when the temperature has dropped to 3°C. Should the second stage become active, the appliance will function on minimum power until it reaches 30°C. - anti-block function the anti-block function enables the pump and divertor valve actuator, to be energised for short periods, when the appliance has been inactive for more than 19hours.

-1.3 MODE OF OPERATION
+1.3 MODE OF OPERATION (Heating)

-When there is a request for heat and/or hot water, via the programmer/time clock and/or any external control, the pump and fan are started, the fan speed will modulate until the correct signal voltage is received at the control PCB.
+When there is a request for heat via the programmer/time clock and/or any external control, the pump and fan are started, the fan speed will modulate until the correct signal voltage is received at the control PCB.
 At this point an ignition sequence is enabled.